rule

 Text 32

-The seat of Your feet is surely always worth the worshipful respect of the great sages who desire to understand the Absolute Truth.
-Unto You, who are full of riches, renunciation, fame, knowledge, strength and beauty [the so-called six opulences of the Lord] I do surrender myself.
+The seat of Your feet is always worth the worshipful respect of all men of learning who desire to understand the Absolute Truth.
+I surrender myself to You who are full of riches, renunciation, fame, knowledge, strength and beauty [the so-called six opulences of the Lord].

 The seat of Your feet is surely always worth the worshipful respect of the great sages who desire to understand the Absolute Truth.
 Unto You, who are full of riches, renunciation, fame, knowledge, strength and beauty [the so-called six opulences of the Lord] I do surrender myself.
 (Vedabase)